 - Do not use matches, candles, flames, or other sources of ignition to check for gas leaks. - Fluids under pressure may cause injury to personnel or damage to equipment when released.
 Be sure to shut off all incoming and outgoing water shutoff valves.
-Carefully decrease all trapped pressures to zero before performing maintenance. - Before attempting to perform any maintenance on the unit, shut off all gas and electrical inputs to the unit. - The exhaust vent pipe of the unit may operate under a positive pressure and therefore must be completely sealed to prevent leakage of combustion products into living spaces. - Electrical voltages up to 120 VAC (BMK 750 2000) and 208 or 460 VAC (BMK 2500/3000) may be used in this equipment.
-Therefore the cover on the unit's power box (located behind the front panel door) must be installed at all times, except during maintenance and servicing. - A single-pole (120 VAC units) or three-pole (220 VAC or higher units) switch must be installed on the electrical supply line of the unit.
+Carefully decrease all trapped pressures to zero before performing maintenance. - Before attempting to perform any maintenance on the unit, shut off all gas and electrical inputs to the unit. - The exhaust vent pipe of the unit may operate under a positive pressure and therefore must be completely sealed to prevent leakage of combustion products into living spaces. - Electrical voltages up to 120 or 220 VAC, 1 phase (BMK 750 2000), 208-230 or 380 or 460 VAC, 3 phase (BMK 2500/3000) may be used in this equipment.
+Therefore the cover on the unit's power box (located behind the front panel door) must be installed at all times, except during maintenance and servicing. - A single-pole (on 120 VAC units) or three-pole (on 208-230, 380 and 460 VAC units) switch be installed on the electrical supply line of the unit.
 The switch must be installed in an easily accessible position to quickly and safely disconnect electrical service.
 Do not affix switch to unit sheet metal enclosures.